 Community Implementations: [![CatalyzeX](/images/catalyzex_icon.svg) 3 code implementations](https://www.catalyzex.com/paper/arxiv:1909.13788/code)

 TL;DR: We revisit self-training as a semi-supervised learning method for neural sequence generation problem, and show that self-training can be quite successful with injected noise.

 Abstract: Self-training is one of the earliest and simplest semi-supervised methods.
-The key idea is to augment the original labeled dataset with unlabeled data paired with the model's prediction.
-Self-training has mostly been well-studied to classification problems.
-However, in complex sequence generation tasks such as machine translation, it is still not clear how self-training woks due to the compositionality of the target space.
-In this work, we first show that it is not only possible but recommended to apply self-training in sequence generation.
-Through careful examination of the performance gains, we find that the noise added on the hidden states (e.g. dropout) is critical to the success of self-training, as this acts like a regularizer which forces the model to yield similar predictions for similar inputs from unlabeled data.
-To further encourage this mechanism, we propose to inject noise to the input space, resulting in a “noisy” version of self-training.
-Empirical study on standard benchmarks across machine translation and text summarization tasks under different resource settings shows that noisy self-training is able to effectively utilize unlabeled data and improve the baseline performance by large margin.
+The key idea is to augment the original labeled dataset with unlabeled data paired with the model's prediction (i.e. the pseudo-parallel data).
+While self-training has been extensively studied on classification problems, in complex sequence generation tasks (e.g. machine translation) it is still unclear how self-training works due to the compositionality of the target space.
+In this work, we first empirically show that self-training is able to decently improve the supervised baseline on neural sequence generation tasks.
+Through careful examination of the performance gains, we find that the perturbation on the hidden states (i.e. dropout) is critical for self-training to benefit from the pseudo-parallel data, which acts as a regularizer and forces the model to yield close predictions for similar unlabeled inputs.
+Such effect helps the model correct some incorrect predictions on unlabeled data.
+To further encourage this mechanism, we propose to inject noise to the input space, resulting in a noisy version of self-training.
+Empirical study on standard machine translation and text summarization benchmarks shows that noisy self-training is able to effectively utilize unlabeled data and improve the performance of the supervised baseline by a large margin.